-We have audited the accounts of The Learning Together Trust (the 'parent academy trust') and its subsidiary (the 'group') for the year ended 31 August 2023 which comprise the group statement of financial activities, group and parent balance sheets, the group statement of cash flows and the notes to the accounts, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice), the Charities SORP 2019 and the Academies Accounts Direction 2022 to 2023 issued by the Education and Skills Funding Agency.
+We have audited the financial statements of The Learning Together Trust (the "parent academy trust") and its subsidiary (the "group") for the year ended 31 August 2024 which comprise the group statement of financial activities, group and parent balance sheets, the group statement of cash flows and the notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice), the Charities SORP 2019 and the Academies Accounts Direction 2023 to 2024 issued by the Education and Skills Funding Agency.

-In our opinion the accounts:
+In our opinion the financial statements:

-- give a true and fair view of the state of the group's and of the parent academy trust's affairs as at 31 August 2023 and of the group's incoming resources and application of resources, including its income and expenditure, for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - have been prepared in accordance with the requirements of the Companies Act 2006; and - have been prepared in accordance with the Charities SORP 2019 and the Academies Accounts Direction 2022 to 2023.
+- give a true and fair view of the state of the group's and of the parent academy trust's affairs as at 31 August 2024 and of the group's incoming resources and application of resources, including its income and expenditure, for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - have been prepared in accordance with the requirements of the Companies Act 2006; and - have been prepared in accordance with the Charities SORP 2019 and the Academies Accounts Direction 2023 to 2024 in accordance with the Education and Skills Funding Agency.